-Super Admin, Admin, Team Member, Limited Team Member
+|Super Admin, Admin, Team Member, Limited Team Member

 While applying filters enables you to narrow down cohorts of candidates, running a direct search can help you pinpoint specific candidates that you are looking for.
 Lever's search functionality allows you to use keywords and an array of searchable fields to locate specific candidates (or groups of candidates) in your database.

 Using the search bar

-	To run a search, simply type into the search bar in the platform header (next to your avatar).
+To run a search, type into the search bar in the platform header (next to your avatar).
 As you type your search term, the menu beneath the search bar will populate with suggested candidates.
 Search results are pulled from your entire Lever database including both the active pipeline as well as the archive.